 Open source philosophy is at the core of this project.
 From the software used in its creation to the license used for the audio itself.
-Here are some of the ones I use:
+Here are some of the projects I use:

 - image2sound - Python utility to convert images to audio

-- Fedora Silverblue - Immutable desktop Linux distribution
+- Fedora Silverblue - Atomic desktop Linux distribution

 - Audacity - audio editing